Intel-bigdata/SSM/docs/ssm-deployment-guide.md

      </property>
      ```

+###  Check if HDFS can access SSM jars

-### Make sure Hadoop HDFS Client can access SSM jars
+Make sure Hadoop HDFS Client can access SSM jars

     After we switch to the SmartFileSystem from the default HDFS implementation, we need to make sure Hadoop can access SmartFileSystem implementation jars, so that HDFS, YARN and other upper layer applications can access.
 There are two ways to ensure Hadoop can access SmartFileSystem,
 	 * Add SSM jars to the CDH Hadoop Classpath using Cloudera Manager.